samousavih/samousavih.github.io/_posts/2023-05-23-the-wrong-way-to-do-data-testing copy.md

 ---
 layout: post
-title:  "Migrations are hard, data pipeline migrations are even harder"
+title:  "Data pipeline migrations are even harder : The story of a data pipeline migration with focus on testing"
 date:   2023-05-23 21:31:54 +1000
 categories: data
 ---